Rashad Hassan: Professional career

-In 2013, Hassan signed his first professional contract for the Leicester Riders in the British Basketball League.
+In 2013, Hassan signed his first professional contract for the Leicester Riders in the BBL.
 In his rookie season, Hassan averaged 15.7 points and 8 rebounds per game whilst helping the Riders to win the BBL Cup, with a 72–69 victory over Newcastle Eagles in the Final; Hassan scored 10 points and 9 rebounds.
 During his second season for the Leicester-based team, Hassan averaged 18.2 points and 7 rebounds per game, finishing as the team's top scorer and rebounder.
 He scored a career-high 35 points against Sheffield Sharks on 16 January 2015, and was named on the league's Team of the Year roster in the post-season awards.

 After two successful seasons at Leicester, Hassan signed for Sparta Bertrange of Luxembourg in 2015.
 In 28 games, Hassan averaged 21.1 points and 12.9 rebounds per game, earning a place on the league's All-Star 2nd Team.
 After a brief appearance in Uruguay, playing 4 games for Montevideo BBC, Hassan returned to the British Basketball League for the 2016–17 season by signing with the London Lions.
 In his third season in the United Kingdom, Hassan averaged 19.7 points and 8.3 rebounds, leading the team as top scorer and rebounder and being named to the BBL Team of the Year for a second time.

-Following the conclusion of the 2016–17 British Basketball League season, Hassan embarked on a nomadic period with two spells in Australia, with Rockhampton Rockets and Albury Wodonga Bandits respectively, alongside a stint in France with Rueil Athletic Club and a short-lived return to Luxembourg and former team Sparta Bertrange.
+Following the conclusion of the 2016–17 BBL season, Hassan embarked on a nomadic period with two spells in Australia, with Rockhampton Rockets and Albury Wodonga Bandits respectively, alongside a stint in France with Rueil Athletic Club and a short-lived return to Luxembourg and former team Sparta Bertrange.
 In October 2018 Hassan returned to the United Kingdom once more, signing with Plymouth Raiders for the 2018–19 season.
 Hassan lead the team in points scored, averaging 19.9 per game.
 In his second season for the Raiders, Hassan was averaging 18.5 points and 8.3 rebounds per game prior to the campaign being cancelled due to the COVID-19 pandemic.
-Following the resumption of the British Basketball League for the 2020–21 season, Hassan appeared briefly for the Surrey Scorchers before moving to the Saudi Premier League in December 2020 to sign for Al Nasr Riyadh, before transferring to Al-Ahli Jeddah.
+Following the resumption of the BBL for the 2020–21 season, Hassan appeared briefly for the Surrey Scorchers before moving to the Saudi Premier League in December 2020 to sign for Al Nasr Riyadh, before transferring to Al-Ahli Jeddah.

 In December 2021 Hassan returned to the United Kingdom for a fifth time to sign for newly-formed Plymouth City Patriots.
 In his first season for the Patriots, Hassan averaged 16.3 points per game, whilst leading the team with 7.3 rebounds per game.
 On 23 June 2022, it was announced that Hassan had signed for a second season at the Patriots.